 What is Credit Utilization?
 Tips to Use it to Your Advantage

 If you're wondering, "What is credit utilization?" you're not alone.
 Your credit utilization rate isn't discussed as often, but it's an important part of your overall credit score.
-It factors in how much credit you have available and how much you're currently using.
+It factors in how much credit you are currently using to how much you have available.

 For lenders, your credit utilization rate indicates how much outstanding debt you have and if you have room to take on additional debt (or if you're stretched to your credit limit).
 Here's how to understand credit utilization and how to use it to your financial advantage.